 The Museum covers the history of the Warwickshire Yeomanry from 1794 to 1956 with a collection of uniforms, weapons, medals and memorabilia.

 Unlocking Warwick is the name of the Court House volunteer group, helping to make the restored building a hub of community activity as it was in the past.
-The volunteers stage events in the ballroom, such as a Christmas Regency Ball and other period dances, they run free Court House Tours of the building and its surrounds during the summer, and research the town’s archives to re-enact Courtroom Dramas based on real cases.
-They also help in the Visitor Information Centre, and produce a long term “What’s On in Warwick – at a Glance” updated monthly and available on this website.
+The volunteers stage events in the ballroom, such as the ‘In the Ballroom’ talks.
+They run free Court House Tours of the building and its surrounds during the summer.
+You can also find them helping out in the Visitor Information Centre, talking to visitors and passing on their wealth of knowledge of the town.

 Warwick Town Council